Description and Mission

 The Telehealth Counseling Clinic (TCC) is a non-profit psychological services, research, and training clinic operated under the administration of the Department of Educational Psychology and the Department of Health Promotion and Community Health Sciences at Texas A&M University.
 The TCC strives to increase access to and provision of mental health services for indigent and low-income residents throughout Texas by providing telehealth counseling and assessment services to underserved populations.
 Services are provided by a team consisting of doctoral students in counseling psychology and doctoral-level supervising faculty who are psychologists or otherwise licensed mental health professionals.
 The TCC is dedicated to: working collaboratively with community partners to improve accessibility and quality of care to underserved individuals; training and preparing psychology doctoral students for future roles in chronic and rural mental health care and service delivery; creating sustainable solutions that improve the well-being of the community and its residents and; conducting and disseminating research.

 The Telehealth Counseling Clinic provides mental health services to underserved individuals in rural clinics throughout the Brazos Valley.
-Remote clinics are located in Leon County (Centerville), Madison County (Madisonville) and Washington County (Brenham).
-Future sites will be located in Grimes County (Navasota) and Burleson County (Caldwell).
+Remote clinics are located in Leon County (Centerville), Madison County (Madisonville), Washington County (Brenham), Grimes County (Navasota) and Brazos County (Bryan).

 Doctoral students in the APA-accredited Counseling Psychology program, supervised by doctoral-level staff, provide counseling to individuals at rural clincs using high-quality videoconference technology via HIPPA-approved encryption and high-speed T1 lines.
 Services are provided in English and Spanish to adults and adolescents.